 While this is a high threshold, it’s important to note that you may be able to qualify even though you have a VA rating of less than 100%.
 While social security will consider any evidence submitted to or used by your case with the VA, social security will make an independent determination as to whether you qualify for disability benefits.
 An experienced Baltimore social security disability attorney will be able to evaluate your claim and determine whether you may qualify.

-Retroactive Social Security Benefits for Veterans
+Retroactive Social Security Benefits for Veterans in Maryland

 You may still be able to apply for benefits even if you were only temporarily disabled.
 If you were totally disabled for at least 12 months but your condition improved, you have 14 months from the date you were no longer disabled to submit your claim for approval.
 If approved, these claims may be subject to a five-month waiting period before you can begin receiving your benefits.